RubenPants/RobotSimulator2D/README.md

 ## TODO

+* Read only the sensory inputs that are used (connect the game's robot with the genome to check which sensors are indeed used)
 * Fix the tests
-* Right before proximity-check, prune walls that are not close (pos_x within 1m etc)
 * Trace needs to stop at target (re-enable "finished" check)
 * Test all of the fitness-functions!
 * Novelty not in crows-flight? (do intersection with walls! i.e. find reachable neighbours, the k-NN on those)